IB: 33 points overall with Three HL subjects at 655

 3 years full-time

-Students will be encouraged to take a work placement module, likely with organisations such as: think tanks, pressure groups, media, NGOs.
+- You’ll be encouraged to take a work placement module, likely with organisations such as think tanks, pressure groups, media organisations and NGOs.

 Contact the department

 If you have specific questions about the degree, contact Dr Abby Day